gt-big-data/QDoc/README.md

 Then switch to the `big_data` database.
 This is where we store all of our data.
 Mongo automatically makes databases that don't exist so there's no special procedure for making a new database.

     use big_data

+If you don't know what state your local database is in, then you need to drop the `feed` and `test_sources` collections.

+    db.feed.drop()
+    db.test_sources.drop()

-Finally, copy the `feeds` collection from the production database to your local database.
+Finally, copy the `feed` and `test_sources` collections from the production database to your local database.

-    db.cloneCollection('api.retinanews.net', 'feed')
+    db.cloneCollection(‘db.retinanews.net’, ‘feed’)
+    db.cloneCollection(‘db.retinanews.net’, ‘test_sources’)

 ### Actually Run the Crawler!